3Rafal/twitter/steps.md

 # Twitter Clone Implementation Steps

 This document breaks down the implementation of the Twitter clone project into small, self-contained, and ordered steps.
+It integrates the high-level plan with concrete development steps for clarity and iterative delivery.

+---

 ## 1. Project Setup